itscola/KateClient-Public/README.md

 ## Some classes was created before development.
 This is no problem , I always create most of the classes during the programming design phase.

-# The official KateClient repository:
-The official repository is https://github.com/itscola/KateClient .
-If you found KateClient from another link, well ,the link you found is not official.